How to Run Successful Candidate Interviews in a Remote Environment

 1) Utilize Video Technology

 First, be sure to use the video feature of the technology platform you are using.
 There are several options to choose from such as Microsoft Teams, Skype, WhatsApp, WebEx, and Zoom.
-Many are free and can be downloaded right to your phone, tablet or computer.
+Many are low-cost and can be downloaded right to your phone, tablet or computer.
 Prior to any interview, ensure both the candidate and the hiring manager know how to use the technology.
 It’s critical to partner with your IT team to ensure success, and I strongly encourage you to do a trial run before the interview takes place.
 Failed technology will result in frustration for the hiring manager and the candidate.

 2) Prepare Questions in Advance